VPN

 Free forever

-ProtonVPN takes transparency to another level, even when compared to its competitors already possessing high security standards.
-The provider's app is completely open-source, meaning that its source code is accessible to anyone (and can be checked accordingly).
-On top of that, the Swiss provider also offers a few extra security features, such as "Secure Core", which routes connections through an additional secure server, should your main VPN server encounters any sort of issue.
+ProtonVPN takes transparency to another level: The provider's app is completely open-source, meaning that its source code is accessible to anyone (and can be checked).
+On top of that, the Swiss provider also offers a few extra security features, such as "Secure Core", which routes connections through an additional secure server, should your main VPN server encounter any issues.

 Review